 There are tons of meditations out there that will help you let go of energy cords holding you back.
 I have one you can download at the end of this blog post Are You Stuck?

 I always recommend yoga as a way to get in touch with your body.
 If you have an exercise routine that doesn’t work, or if you want to start one, do yoga!
 The time to slow down and listen to your body will not be wasted.
 You’ll be surprised at what comes up during and after a session.
 It may seem slow and subtle, but yoga can go deep fast if you are intentional about listening to your body and allowing the causes of energy drain to rise to the surface.

 EFT works to release unresolved connections to the past.
 If you’ve had a bad breakup or a failed business, then EFT is a great way to talk through any emotional/mental links with that.
 Read this blog post to download a PDF guide to get you started.
 I also do stand-alone EFT sessions via videochat to help you use it effectively.

 IET® is an energy system specifically designed to let go of the past and get you unstuck.
 Reiki works primarily with balancing your energy system, and part of that balance is locating and removing energy drains.
 You can find practitioners who just work with one or the other.
 I combine both in my energy sessions so that you get everything you need to remove those old energy cords and fully heal your energy system.

 If some of this rings true to you but you have no idea where to start, then let’s talk!
-I provide coaching and energy sessions that help you get clear on what you need and provide all the energetic support needed to get unstuck.
+I provide coaching and energy sessions that help you get clear on what you need and provide the support you need to get started.
 Contact me and we’ll set up a time to chat!